davidkipping/seaiceextent/README.md

 # seaiceextent
-Mathematica scripts which reads in the NSIDC.org data to plot sea ice extent over time
+Mathematica scripts which reads in the NSIDC.org data to plot sea ice extent over time.
+You can update the csv files by following ftp login instructions at https://nsidc.org/data/docs/noaa/g02135_seaice_index/